HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Documentation/Operational_Parameters.md

 # WW500_MD Configuration File
-#### CGP 21/6/25
+#### CGP 5 August 2025

 The WW500_MD code supports reading "Operational Parameters" from a file on the SD card.
-The file name can be set in the source code and at the time of writing is ` 'configuration.txt'`.
+The file name can be set in the source code and at the time of writing is ` 'CONFIG.TXT'`.
 This allows certain parameters to be set by editing a file (or sending values from the app) instead of having to recompile the code to make the changes.

 ## Operational Parameters
 The file can be used to set initial values into the `op_parameter[]` array which is located in `fatfs_task.c`.
-At the time of writing this array has 10 entries, but can easily be extended as further parameters are required.
+At the time of writing this array has 11 entries, but can easily be extended as further parameters are required.

 The index into the array are these constants which are defined in `fatfs_task.h`: